jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

 - 📚 Currently studying Software Engineering in Coding Factory, which is run by the Athens University of Economics and Business.
-- 🌱 I have a strong foundation in Web Development, interested to learn Full Stack Development in depth, and excited for new challenges.
+- 🌱 Strong foundation in Web Development, interested to learn Full Stack Development in depth, and excited for new challenges.
 - 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/ipapaditsas/).
 - ⚡ Annual Planning: Make progress, be consistent, everyday to be a bit better from yesterday, and happy coding.